Canang sari

-Canang sari (ᬘᬦᬂᬲᬭᬶ) is one of the daily offerings made by Balinese Hindus to thank the Sang Hyang Widhi Wasa in praise and prayer.
+Canang sari (ᬘᬦᬂᬲᬭᬶ) is one of the daily offerings made by Balinese to thank the 9 Divines, Dewata Nawa Sanga in praise and prayer.
 Canang sari will be seen in the Balinese temples (pura), on small shrines in houses, and on the ground or as a part of a larger offering.

 Etymology

 The phrase canang sari is derived from the Balinese words sari (essence) and canang (a small palm-leaf basket as the tray).
 Canang itself consists of two syllables from the Kawi language: ca (beautiful) and nang (purpose).

 Parts

 Canang sari has some parts; there are peporosan, ceper, raka-raka, and sampian urasari.
 Peporosan or the core material is made from betel leaf, banana leaf, lime, gambier, prestige, tobacco and betel nuts.
 Material of peporosan symbolizes the Trimurti, the three major Hindu Gods.
 Shiva is symbolized by lime, Vishnu is symbolized by betel nut, and Brahma is symbolized by gambier.
 Canang sari are covered by ceper (a tray made from palm leaf) as a symbol of Ardha Candra.
 Raka-raka is topped with sampian urasari, which are in turn overlaid by flowers placed in a specific direction.
 Each direction symbolizes a Hindu God (deva):